 - Biotope network planning and species protection concepts

-- Landscape framework plans, landscape development concepts and land use planning
+- Landscape framework plans, landscape development concepts and land use plans

 - Rural development, sustainable regional development

-- Revitalisation of industrial landscapes and conversion areas
+- Revitalization of industrial landscapes and conversion areas

 - mining and recultivation planning